RhinoSecurityLabs/little-stitch/README.md

 echo 'hello from client' | ./little-stitch client <server ip address>
 ```

-## Underlying Issue
+## Bypassing Little Snitch Firewall with Empty TCP Packets

-Little Snitch does not actually trigger an alert when a TCP connection is established but instead is triggered
+Little Snitch does not trigger an alert when a TCP connection is established but instead is triggered
 when application data is sent across the connection.
 So if you set up a TCP connection and immediately close it,
 before sending any data across it, an alert will not be triggered by Little Snitch.

 You can test this without installing anything on your computer with the nc command.

-Note: For unknown reasons Little Snitch alerting seems to be inconsistant when netcat is used like this.
+Note: For unknown reasons, Little Snitch alerting seems to be inconsistent when netcat is used like this.
 If you
-are getting alerts with the following commands you may have more success with the PoC, which is more
+are getting alerts with the following commands you may have more success with the PoC, which is more reliable.
-reliable.

 ```
 % nc -G 2 -vz 1.1.1.1 80